 Currently, poor mental health is costing the world economy approximately $2.5 trillion per year.
 As the scientific community is beginning to unravel the underlying pathways of mental disorders better, new approaches are on the rise.
 The discovered links between the immune system and mental states offer potential for a paradigm shift in mental disease management and for the birth of new classes of psychiatric medicines.

-Researchers from the Queen Mary University of London have identified a protein that could serve as a neuroimmunological target and potentially revolutionize the way mental disorders are treated.
+Top-tier immunologists have identified a protein that could serve as a neuroimmunological target and potentially revolutionize the way mental disorders are treated.
 Preliminary experiments show promise for disorders like OCD, anxiety and ADHD.